facebook/react-native-website/docs/geolocation.md

 In order to enable geolocation in the background, you need to include the 'NSLocationAlwaysUsageDescription' key in Info.plist and add location as a background mode in the 'Capabilities' tab in Xcode.

+If you are using CocoaPods for React Native, make sure to include the `RCTGeolocation` sub-podspec.

 #### Android

 To request access to location, you need to add the following line to your app's `AndroidManifest.xml`: